-What is Sleep Apnea?
+What Is Sleep Apnea?

 Those who suffer from sleep apnea experience pauses in breathing, as well as shallow breathing during sleep.
 Sleep apnea pauses last anywhere from a few seconds to a few minutes, and they can happen up to 30 times or more every hour.
 Oftentimes, normal breathing will restart each time with a snore or choking sound.

 How Sleep Apnea Affects You

 Sleep deprivation will sap the physical and mental energy that you need to be productive each day.
 It also makes it difficult to focus and slows your reflexes.
 This can make it challenging to make good decisions, as well as increase the likelihood of you getting into an accident.
-Your performance in school or work as well as the performance and success of your loved ones can be seriously hindered by sleep apnea.
+Your performance in school or work, as well as the performance and success of your loved ones, can be seriously hindered by sleep apnea.
 Over time, sleep apnea may also cause the following health conditions:

-- Heart disease
+- Heart disease.

-- Heart attack
+- Heart attack.

-- High blood pressure
+- High blood pressure.

-- Weight gain
+- Weight gain.

-- Worsening of ADHD
+- Worsening of ADHD.

 Sleep Apnea Appliances and Treatment